Samuduni96/MyBlogApp/README.md

 To run the blog application locally, follow these steps:

 1. Clone the repository: git clone https://github.com/your-username/blog-application.git
-2. Install dependencies: cd blog-application && npm install
+2. Install dependencies: `npm install`
-3. Configure the database: Create a MongoDB instance and update the database configuration in config.js with your connection details.
+3. Configure the database: Create a MongoDB instance and update the database configuration
-4. Start the backend server: npm run start
+4. Start the backend server: `npm run start`
-5. Start the frontend development server: npm run dev
+5. Start the frontend development server: `npm run dev`
 6. Open your browser and visit http://localhost:3000/login to access the blog application.

 ## API Endpoints